GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 The ESP32 will communicate with IoT Core using Wifi and will send telemetry data using the MQTT protocol, we will also read the internal temperature sensor to send telemetry data to the device's subscription topic.

-To get the internal temperature we will use the temprature_sens_read function.
+To get the internal temperature we will use the `temprature_sens_read function`.
 To correctly set the function you must give a forward declaration for the function:

 ```c
 #ifdef __cplusplus